-It should be planted just like Water Lilies, in a pot with substrate, in the shallow regions of your pond.
+It should be planted just like Water Lilies, in a pot with the substrate, in the shallow regions of your pond.

 Because of Frogbit’s ability to tolerate a wide range of water parameters and its fast growth rate, it has actually become an invasive species in the great lakes of North America and even Canada.

-Duckweed is a small species of floating plant and is often found in large masses in lakes, ponds and rivers.
+Duckweed is a small species of floating plant and is often found in large masses in lakes, ponds, and rivers.

-They are probably the easiest species to keep as the only things they require are nutrients within the water body, and light.
+They are probably the easiest species to keep as the only things they require are nutrients within the water body and light.
 When they have both of these, a few individuals can quickly turn into many as they are asexual and multiply readily through a process called vegetative reproduction.

 Easy Maintenance Pond Plants

 This species is an evergreen perennial species which forms clusters of corkscrew-like, leafless stems.

 Every now and then, it will produce small clumps of brown flowers during the summer months.

 Corkscrew Rush can be planted in any type of substrate along the border of the pond where their root systems can be kept moist enough for healthy growth.

 It will give a very natural look to your pond whilst also providing a suitable habitat for any creatures occupying the region around the pond’s borders.